mshayganfar/sb_dataset/README.md

-Note: The following information are taken from the related project's websites.
+Note: The following information are taken from the related dataset project's websites.
 The sources are provided at the bottom of this readme file.

 This repository contains the following three datasets: